Team254/cheesy-arena/README.md

 1. Download [Go](http://golang.org/doc/install)
 1. Set up your [Go workspace](http://golang.org/doc/code.html)
+1. If you're using Windows and don't already have a working version of GCC (needed to compile a dependency), install [TDM-GCC](http://tdm-gcc.tdragon.net).
 1. Download the Cheesy Arena source and dependencies with `go get github.com/Team254/cheesy-arena`
 1. Compile the code with `go build`
 1. Run the `cheesy-arena` or `cheesy-arena.exe` binary